Proposals for a European Super League in association football: Čeferin UEFA presidency (2016–present)

 Since 2018, discussions to completely reshape the UEFA club competitions were held, culminating in the European Super League break-away attempt (Officially known as "The Super League") a few days before the final vote.
 Although the break-away was averted, the reform finally voted on includes many of the proposals made by the wealthiest.
 Beginning in the 2024–25 season, the group stages for each of the three competitions would be replaced by unique leagues of 36 clubs each facing 10 others in a Swiss system.
 The top 8 would qualify for the Round of 16, while the next 16 (9th to 24th) would qualify for the playoff round.

-As of the 2021–22 season, there are three European competitions composed each of a 32-team group stage and a knockout system that includes the relegation of some eliminated clubs to the immediate lower tournament and the qualification of the winning team to the immediate higher tier the successive season, creating for the first time since the disbanding of the Cup Winners Cup a three-tier pyramidal structure in the European competitions.
+As of the 2021–22 season, there were three European competitions composed each of a 32-team group stage and a knockout system that included the relegation of some eliminated clubs to the immediate lower tournament and the qualification of the winning team to the immediate higher tier the successive season, creating for the first time since the disbanding of the Cup Winners Cup a three-tier pyramidal structure in the European competitions.
+However, as of the 2024–25 season, there are three European competitions composed each of a 36-team league phase and a knockout system that does not include the relegation of eliminated clubs to the immediate lower tournament.

 History

-Legal proposals of a Super League were voiced since at least the late 1980s, by various club presidents and key actors.
+Legal proposals of a Super League were voiced since at least the late 1960s, by various club presidents and key actors.